MSarmadQadeer/SocialSpace/README.md

 ❗ Delete Account

+## 🙌 Contribution Guidelines

+We welcome contributions from the community.
+To submit a pull request:

+1. Fork the repository.
+2. Clone the forked repository.
+3. Create a new branch for your contribution.
+4. Make the changes.
+5. Commit and push the changes to your forked repository.
+6. Create a pull request.

 ## 🔑 License

 -   This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details